BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 $ wget https://bitcoin.org/bin/$BITCOIN/SHA256SUMS.asc -O ~user1/SHA256SUMS.asc
 $ wget https://bitcoin.org/laanwj-releases.asc -O ~user1/laanwj-releases.asc
 ```
-This is the other step of the process that takes five minutes or so.
+This is the other step of the setup process that takes five minutes or so.
 It might be time to go have a nice walk in the sun.

 ### Verify Bitcoin Signature